 Welding project books will show you how to make attractive and practical items for home or work.
 Shop tables, carts, equipment stands, and outdoor furniture are favorite beginner projects.

 Would you like to learn to create interesting artwork for your home?
 Great for gifts or to sell, artistic projects are perfect for beginners.
-Remember, you don’t need to be an expert welder to be a great artist.
+Remember, you need not be an expert welder to be a great artist.

 Are you naturally creative?
-Or, are you like me, and don’t have a creative bone in your body?
+Or, are you like me and don’t have a creative bone in your body?
 Either way, these books are sure to provide plenty of inspiration.
-So keep a notebook handy to record your ideas to adapt the projects you'll see in these books.
+So keep a notebook handy to record your ideas to adapt to the projects you’ll see in these books.

 You’ll often pick up good welding tips in project books.
-But don’t rely on this type of book for learning how to weld, or how to use your equipment.
+But don’t rely on this style of book for learning how to weld, or how to use your equipment.

 Ready, Set, Weld!: Beginner-Friendly Projects for the Home & Garden